5 Brands That Nailed Customer Experience in 2022

 In the wake of a pandemic-driven boom in e-commerce and increased social media consumption, online sales skyrocketed in 2020.
 Consumers spent a massive $791 billion online with U.S. merchants.
 Online sales now represent almost 20% of all retail spending.
 And, in the middle of all this growth has been the rise of social commerce.

-When did social commerce begin?
 The concept of social shopping developed from the earliest days of social media.
 Pioneer platforms quickly discovered the potential in turning the user’s social engagements into revenue.
 And soon, all social media companies followed with new ways for social shopping

 Today, customer shopping trends have evolved to include social commerce.